 Most people can’t abandon their everyday lives to go globetrotting, so shorter trips are a great way to make the most of your time.
 It’s easier to plan your budget and set your itinerary.

 There are few things more satisfying than filling up a page of your passport with stamps.
 They’re like tiny badges of honor, and each one has a story to tell.
 Who doesn’t like talking about that one time they went to that country for a few days and did that awesome thing with those fun backpackers they met at a bar?
-Just reading that aloud sounds like the start to a crazy story, doesn’t it?
+Just reading that aloud sounds like the start of a crazy story, doesn’t it?

 One advantage of short-term travel is the freedom to stay or leave as you choose.
 I’ve always hated feeling trapped someplace I no longer wanted to be, so for me, the flexibility of short-term travel can be a Godsend in certain scenarios.